vineela-888/inference-Time/README.md

 Integration with Other Modalities:

 Combining facial animation with body motion, audio cues, or environmental interactions could lead to even more immersive experiences.
+Understanding the Architecture
+LivePortrait's architecture comprises several key components:

+Appearance Feature Extractor: Captures the visual features of the source image.

+Motion Extractor: Derives motion information from the driving video.

+Warping Module: Applies the extracted motion to the source image's features.

+Stitching and Retargeting Modules: Ensure seamless integration of facial regions and allow for precise control over facial expressions.

+These modules work in tandem to produce realistic and controllable portrait animations.